 12. Quarry Park

 Quarry Park is a local’s secret.
 The park is located in the hills above El Granada.
 Visiting the shady Quarry Park is perfect for a warm day or if you are looking for some peace and quiet among the eucalyptus trees.
 Check out our Quarry Park guide, which includes detailed info on how to do the full 4 miles loop.

 Montara State Beach does indeed have a beach.
 But it also has three major trailheads above the beach in the McNee Ranch property.
 You can take the easy 2.2 mile Gray Whale Cove trail that parallels Highway 1.
 You can take the 4.7 mile, dog-friendly Colma Loop trail which gets you up above the Devil’s Slide.
 Or perhaps start out on the Montara Mountain trail and then add whatever distance you wish, looping back on one of the many connecting trails.

 Half Moon Bay’s Best Beaches

 Yes, of course, visit the baby goats, but don’t forget that Half Moon Bay has some of the best beaches in Northern California.
-Here are a few of our faves below, but if you want more, check out our article on the 10 best beaches in Half Moon Bay.
+We’ve listed a few of our faves below, but if you want more, check out our article on the 10 best beaches in Half Moon Bay.